 We like to think there’s a place for both!
-Some drinks, whether straight up or mixed into cocktails can really complement flavours and aromas of certain types of food.
+Some drinks, whether straight up or mixed into cocktails can really compliment flavours and aromas of certain types of food.
 Equally, there are some talented chefs who like to incorporate gins and liqueurs into various recipes in the kitchen.

 What food goes with gin?

 Gin is great with seafood as the strong flavours complement each other well.
 Stronger infusions of juniper work well with stronger flavours, for example salmon and dill dishes.
 Weaker alcohol strength gins work with more subtle flavours, such as oysters and crab.
 Martinis are the perfect cocktails to be drinking with a seafood dish as the subtle sweetness of the vermouth rounds out the flavour of the gin, thus making it more palatable to be accompanying with food.

 How should I store my spirits?

 We always recommend storing spirits in a cool dark place, however if you can’t resist showcasing your home bar contents, keep an eye on things like liqueurs, as they may lose colour or flavour intensity more quickly if they’re stored in direct daylight.
 If the bottle is opened there is a possibility that over time it may lose some of its aromatics, however it should still be drinkable for a long period.

 How can I tell the quality of a gin?

 Gin can vary very widely in flavour with different botanicals and alcohol strengths.
 Generally speaking, everyone will pick up different nuances of flavour and aroma.
 One sure-fire sign for a good quality spirit is that it doesn’t leave an unpleasant alcohol burn on the palate!
 Many people grow to expect this however a good gin will have a ‘smoother’ quality about it that will make it pleasant to drink even without a mixer.